Cheryl Petersen

 262-551-6573

-Professor Petersen practiced in the field of pediatrics for over two decades.
-She has clinical experience in the areas of critical care, medical/surgical nursing, urgent care, and oncology research.
-She has worked in administration as a director of cancer patient support services, as a head nurse preceptor, a staff nurse, and an oncology research nurse.
+Professor Cheryl Petersen practiced in the field of pediatrics for over two decades.
+She has clinical experience in the areas of pediatric critical care, medical/surgical nursing, urgent care, and oncology research.
+She has worked in nursing administration as a director of cancer patient support services and a head nurse preceptor.

-Her passion for nursing education has led her to a role in nursing administration, where she is excited to serve as a leader in the RN-to-BSN Program.
-She inspires students to find their calling and provide compassionate care that will truly impact the lives of the patients whose lives they touch.
+Prof. Petersen’s passion for nursing education has led her to a role in academic administration, currently serving as assistant director of curriculum and assessment in Carthage’s Department of Nursing due to her expertise in the areas of curricular review, revision, and accreditation.
+As an educator, she inspires students to provide compassionate care that will truly impact the patients whose lives they touch.
 She greatly enjoys mentoring students as they develop as nursing scholars, leaders, and clinicians.
-Prof. Petersen believes that students learn most effectively through case studies and real-life experiences that bring to light how holistic care of a patient’s mind, body, and spirit often brings healing, hope, and meaning from the experience of life-threatening illness.
+Prof. Petersen believes that students learn most effectively with a strong curriculum and through use of evidence-based teaching practices.
+Her classes integrate case studies and real-life experiences that bring to light how holistic care of a patient’s mind, body, and spirit brings healing, hope, and meaning from a life-threatening illness.

-Prof. Petersen has been honored with a multitude of national awards including the prestigious Tylenol Future Care Scholar Award, the Sigma Theta Tau International Rising Star in Research and Scholarship, and a Schmitt Leadership Fellowship, for her academic excellence, exemplary leadership in nursing, community involvement, and dedication to caring for others.
-She was honored to receive the 2019 and 2020 Carthage College Department of Nursing Excellence and Innovation in Academic Teaching Award, as voted upon by the graduating undergraduate classes.
-She was recently awarded funding through a competitive national process to attend both the NetVUE Teaching Vocational Exploration Seminar and the American Academy of College of Nursing’s Elevating Leadership in Academic Nursing year-long leadership fellowship.
+Prof. Petersen has been honored with a multitude of national awards, including the prestigious Tylenol Future Care Scholar Award, the Sigma Theta Tau International Rising Star in Research and Scholarship, and a Schmitt Leadership Fellowship for her academic excellence, exemplary leadership, community involvement, and dedication to caring for others.
+She received the 2019 and 2020 Carthage College Department of Nursing Excellence and Innovation in Academic Teaching Award, as voted upon by these two graduating undergraduate classes.
+She was awarded funding through a competitive national process to attend the American Academy of College of Nursing’s Elevating Leadership in Academic Nursing year-long leadership fellowship.
+Prof. Petersen was chosen through a competitive national process as a Commission on Collegiate Nursing Education site evaluator, further honing her expertise in accreditation and assessment.
+In 2023, she was honored to receive a scholarship from George Washington University to attend a retreat of international experts in spiritual care in Assisi, Italy.

 • B.S.N. — Marquette University